Founding the Museum

 Exploring the archaeology of Mid Argyll

 Kilmartin Glen's extraordinary archaeology was first noted around 1700 when Edward Lhuyd made notes and sketches of the Kintraw Standing Stone and Cairns.
-Later, in the 1860s, noted antiquarian Cannon Greenwell excavated a number of monuments and in doing so, unearthed some of the number of the most important Neolithic and Bronze Age artefacts in Britain.
+Later, in the 1860s, noted antiquarian Canon William Greenwell excavated a number of monuments and in doing so, unearthed some of the number of the most important Neolithic and Bronze Age artefacts in Britain.

 Marion Campbell